Polio Frequently Asked Questions

 Both vaccines have been highly effective against all three types of poliovirus.
 There are however, significant differences in the way each vaccine works.

 Withdrawal of trivalent oral polio vaccine in the European Region (OPV switch)

 All oral polio vaccines (OPV) are made from live attenuated (weakened) polioviruses.
 Due to natural evolution in one (or several) human beings, these viruses can in very rare cases mutate into vaccine-derived poliovirus (VDPV) and acquire the capacity for long-term circulation that can even lead to polio outbreaks, especially in areas of low vaccination coverage.

 As planned in the Polio Eradication and Endgame Strategic Plan 2013–2018, gradual withdrawal of the type 2 component (OPV2) began in 2016.
-The choice to withdraw OPV2 was based on the fact that Wild poliovirus type 2 is no longer circulating anywhere in the world.
+The choice to withdraw OPV2 was based on the fact that Wild poliovirus type 2 was no longer circulating anywhere in the world.
 And that OPV2 interferes with the immune response to poliovirus types 1 and 3; therefore its withdrawal from the vaccine increases the effectiveness of immunisation against polioviruses of other serotypes.

-All immunisation programmes in the world that use OPV were required to switch from trivalent OPV (containing all 3 poliovirus types) to bivalent OPV (containing only types 1 and 3), or move to an inactivated polio vaccine (IPV)-only schedule, in a globally synchronized manner between 17 April and 1 May 2016.
+All immunisation programmes in the world that use OPV were required to switch from trivalent OPV (containing all 3 poliovirus types) to bivalent OPV (containing only types 1 and 3), or move to an inactivated polio vaccine (IPV)-only schedule, in a globally synchronised manner between 17 April and 1 May 2016.
 In addition, at least one dose of IPV is being added to the routine immunisation schedule in each country that uses bivalent OPV to boost protection against all three types of poliovirus.

 Further information on the switch to bivalent OPV or IPV in the European region is located on the WHO-EURO website